LemaMichael/Ticker/README.md

   0.0 // ETC
 };
 ```
+If you don't want to display your portfolio, download this ino file [here](https://github.com/LemaMichael/Ticker/files/2613270/CoinbaseTicker-No-Portfolio.ino.zip)

 ## Get Started
 - Enter your SSID and password of the Wi-Fi network in the [ino file](https://github.com/LemaMichael/Ticker/blob/ec17c1491a1fecc3da36ab58bc1a7bdb270c2c04/CoinbaseTicker/CoinbaseTicker.ino#L42-L43)